yxuco/fabric-operation/operations.md

 # netop1 admin user approves and updates the channel
 cd ../network
+# create and join mychannel for netop1 if it has not been done already
+./network.sh test -p netop1
 # create update transaction for mychannel
 ./network.sh add-org-tx -p netop1 -o peerorg1MSP -c mychannel
 # optionally sign the transaction, which is necessary only if there are more than one active orgs